 As part of this year’s 4th annual Hops at the Hangar fundraising event, Saturday, August 12, the Wings museum featured 32 beer brewers and four food trucks to entertain aviation enthusiasts and beer lovers across the metro region.
 Besides the iconic aircraft — F-111 Aardvark, A-7 Corsair II in the hangar– classic cars of decades past like the Mustang, Corvette and Thunderbird were featured in the reception area or party zone.
 Food trucks and stations were available from Summit Tacos, Pacy’s Food Truck, and Rocky Mountain Slices.

-Wings Over the Rockies Corporate Events Manager Keisha Mackonese presided over the informal beer bash featuring the ‘90s cover band The Junior Varsity 3 and more than 30 beer brewer stations and eateries.
+Wings Over the Rockies Director of Sales & Corporate Events Keisha Makonese presided over the informal beer bash featuring the ‘90s cover band The Junior Varsity 3 and more than 30 beer brewer stations and eateries.
 A crowd of more than 800 sampled beers and waited patiently for their pizza slices, custom gourmet sandwiches and specialty tacos.

 The annual event benefits Wings’ educational programs, events, and year-round activities for children and families recognizing aviation heroes, technology, and history.